kfish/micrograd-cpp-2023/README.md

 ## Backpropagation

->  For each value, we're going to calculate the derivative with respect to L.

-We add a variable `grad_` inside the Value class that maintains the gradient with respect to L.
+We add a member variable `grad_` that maintains the gradient with respect to the final output, here `L`.

-How each operation affects the output
-`backward_` function, which we implement as a lambda function.
+How each operation affects the output is written as a lambda function, `backward_`.
-This function copies the `Value` `shared_ptr`s in order to increment their reference counts.
+It copies the `Value` `shared_ptr`s of each node's children in order to increment their reference counts.

 ```c++
         friend ptr operator+(const ptr& a, const ptr& b) {